We're updating our terminology in Jira

 NULL

-Used to search for issues where a given field does not have a value.
+Used to search for work items where a given field does not have a value.
 See also EMPTY.

 Note that NULL can only be used with fields that support the IS and IS NOT operators.
 To see a field's supported operators, check the individual field reference.